top of page

 After residing at Dhammagiri for one year in 2015, he lived in Thailand for 3 years, mostly at Wat Pah Nanachat and Wat Boonyawad.

 In March 2020, literally just 8 hours before Australia closed the borders, Ajahn Moneyyo returned to Dhammagiri with a long term perspective on a religious worker visa.
-He has been of most valuable support to Ajahn Dhammasiha and our whole community during the challenges of the pandemic, and has now spent four rains retreats at Dhammagiri.
+He has been of most valuable support to Ajahn Dhammasiha and our whole community during the challenges of the pandemic, and has now spent at least six rains retreats at Dhammagiri.

 Meditation in Brisbane